bodhi-project/spirit-and-nature/content/getting-to-spirit-and-nature.md

 ![image](/content-assets/getting-to-spirit-and-nature/18img_1024X768.jpg)

 You will find two small intersections.
-Keep to the path that is on the left.
+Keep to the path that is on the right.

 ##### 9. Spirit and Nature should be on the right